NonScript/Clinger/README.md

 NonScript/NonScript is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-I have a blooket hack its called The Ultumate Blooket Hack javascript:fetch('https://thatfrueddued.github.io/blooket-utility/index.js').then(r=>r.text()).then(t=>(new Function(t))()) use the javascript code and copy the thing and put it into a chrome bookmark or ctrl d or comand d it is very crazy.
+I have a blooket hack its called The Ultumate Blooket Hack it was made by thatfreuddued and shoutout to him im just giving recomendations javascript:fetch('https://thatfrueddued.github.io/blooket-utility/index.js').then(r=>r.text()).then(t=>(new Function(t))()) use the javascript code and copy the javascript code and put it into a chrome bookmark or ctrl d or comand d it is very crazy.